err0r500/Clean-Architecture-in-Golang/README.md

-# A Clean Architecture in Golang
+# Clean Architecture

-## Clean Architecture :
 > The purpose of this architecture is to be as flexible as possible in order to develop a project as quickly as possible and to maintain this speed during the whole development lifespan, whatever its size and the changes that will have to be done, for whatever reason.

 How ?
 Dependencies always go in the opposite direction of Abstraction.

 Where does it come from ? **Robert Cecil Martin** (aka Uncle Bob), one of the few guys who, one day, wrote the Agile manifesto ! ...
 In fact, this architecture is the survival kit of the developper pushed in the Agile world as seen by product owners !

-### The 4 layers of a typical Clean Architecture
+# The 4 layers of a typical Clean Architecture

 - **Domain** : pure Business & eternal rules
 - **Use cases** : pure logic
 - **Interfaces** : external libs, DB queries, presentation to Use cases layer, output formatting
 - **Infra** : server Setup and stuff like that

-Dependencies go ***strictly*** from the bottom up : Infra **can depend on** Interfaces **can depend on** Usecases **can depend on** Domain
+Dependencies go ***strictly*** from the bottom up : Infra **can depend on** Interfaces **can depend on** Usecases **can depend on** Domain.

+- While the dependencies point in the same direction, the execution flow moves from a layer to another, in any direction.
-- References to 3rd party libs & frameworks are then forbidden in layers above "Interfaces" : no `import "github.com/..."` things in your useCases or Domain!
+- References to 3rd party libs & frameworks are forbidden in layers above "Interfaces" : no `import "github.com/..."` things in your useCases or Domain!
 - You can skip steps in this dependency chain : Interface layer can of course import from Domain layer (but the other direction is forbidden)

+### Demo :
+run main_test.go and read the logs to see
+- how the execution flows from a layer to another while the dependency inversion rule is strictly observed.
+- how an Interface can be substituted to another allowing us to plug IN/OUT dependencies

-### 1 - Domain
+# 1 - Domain
-***Pure business & eternal rules*** : think of the things that will be still relevant if the project was operated in a completely different context (you're building a website backend, what will stay intact if it was replaced by a call center ?).
+>***Pure business & eternal rules*** : think of the things that will be still relevant if the project was operated in a completely different context (you're building a website backend, what will stay intact if it was replaced by a call center ?).

-The product owner must able to tell you what to put in here :)
+>The product owner must able to tell you what to put in here :)

-#### Example
+## Example
 - I've got users
 - they have a name
 - this name can't be a set of numbers